 The JGS Toronto Resources section highlights the projects and public datasets that we have developed to expand access to our Society’s resources.
 The listings include information about our cemetery and memorial plaque projects, our quarterly journal that has been published since 1985, our library, a database of passenger information (the Rotenberg Ledger), as well as recordings of our public programming, and other supports for members.
 These resources are available on this website or are shared with partner organizations.
 The names of these partners are shown in brackets in the titles of those projects.
-All of these resources are available free of charge, except the most recent two years of programme videos and issues of Shem Tov.
-If you join JGS Toronto, they will also be open to you.
+All of these resources are publicly accessible, free of charge, with the exception of recordings of past presentations and the most recent four issues of Shem Tov.
+Upon joining JGS Toronto, they will also be available to you.

 The Cemetery Project is one of the oldest projects, beginning with the creation of the Society in 1985.
 Members of JGS Toronto document the burials in the earliest Jewish cemeteries in Toronto, beginning with the Pape Avenue (Jew’s) Cemetery, first by manually transcribing the information recorded on the headstones, and later by photographing the headstones.
 This information is made available via the JewishGen Online Worldwide Burial Registry (JOWBR), a database of names and other identifying information from Jewish cemeteries and burial records worldwide, from the earliest records to the present.
 JOWBR’s aim is to catalogue extant data about Jewish cemeteries and burial records worldwide.